Leisure in the Wye Valley

 For some breathtaking hill hiking and beautiful waterfalls the Brecon Beacons National Park is only 25 miles, or a 30 minute drive away, while the Monmouthshire and Brecon Canal provides gentle walking with stunning views and great pubs.
 And we do have some unbeatable hiking here on our doorstep.
 Both the Offa’s Dyke National Trail and the Wye Valley Walk can be reached from our door.
 A favourite walk is the Wordsworth Walk, a 3 mile circular through pretty woodlands, climbing in the footsteps of William Wordsworth to bench viewpoints and a waterfall.
 We have lots of guide books and maps here to borrow.

-If you would like a day-out to taste city life, Bristol and Cardiff the vibrant Welsh capital, are both within an easy hour’s drive from Llandogo.
-With unique attractions, top-class entertainment, historic centres, museums, restaurants and superb shopping centres there is so much to do whatever the weather.
-We have brochures here to help you plan your day trip.
+If you would like a day out to taste city life, both Bristol and Cardiff the vibrant Welsh capital, are within an easy hour’s drive from Llandogo.
+Also Hereford (with its beautiful cathedral) and Gloucester (with historic docks), make great day trips.
+With unique attractions, historic centres, docks and waterways, museums, restaurants and superb shopping centres they particularly make good wet weather destinations.
+We have brochures here to help you plan your city day trips.